Webcam/Screenshot Capture MCP server

 Claude Desktop

-Claude Desktop doesn't support Sampling but can use mcp-webcam.
-Add this to the mcpServers section in claude_desktop_config.json:
+Claude Desktop does not support Sampling, but can still use MCP Webcam.
+Add the following to the mcpServers section of your claude_desktop_config.json file:

 "webcam": {